AbirS2026/SVADF-Bubble/README.md

 - Table 5 of the main paper

 ---
-### 6. Robustness check with updated origination threshold
+### 10. Robustness check with updated origination threshold

 File: [`robustness_check_updated_threshold_for_origination.R`](https://github.com/AbirS2026/SVADF-Bubble/blob/main/robustness_check_updated_threshold_for_origination.R)

 This script performs robustness checks for the empirical analyses using the updated origination threshold.
-In particular, it implements the revised SV-ADF origination boundary based on the constant threshold \(\log(n)/10\), rather than the recursive threshold \(\log(ns)/10\), while keeping the collapse-screening rules unchanged.
+In particular, it implements the revised SV-ADF origination boundary based on the constant threshold rather than the recursive threshold, while keeping the collapse-screening rules unchanged.

 The script is intended to verify that the main empirical date-stamping conclusions are robust to the updated origination-threshold calibration.